-Bradley Akubuiro is a Partner at Bully Pulpit Interactive (BPI) who helps lead corporate communications across teams and provides equity, diversity and inclusion counsel to clients.
+Bradley Akubuiro is a Partner at Bully Pulpit Interactive (BPI) where he focuses on corporate reputation, executive communications, and high visibility crisis management and media relations efforts.
+He also provides equity, diversity, and inclusion counsel to clients.

 Previously, Bradley was the Chief Spokesperson and Head of Global Media Relations for The Boeing Company, the largest aerospace manufacturer in the world.
 In this role, he was responsible for leading Boeing’s team of media relations, media research and media intelligence professionals enterprise wide in their efforts to advance and protect the company’s interests around the globe.
 Akubuiro provided leadership and counsel through the company’s response to COVID-19, the national conversation around race, and several news making challenges and milestones in its effort to return the previously grounded 737 MAX to commercial service.
 He was a founding member of Boeing’s enterprise wide Racial Equity Task Force.